[Back to Formatted Version]

 Biographical / Historical Notes

-Frank C. and Mildred Miles were interned at the Santo Tomás Internment Camp in Manila, Philippines for three years and one month.
-They lived in Manila for nearly 25 years, and continued living there after their internment.
-They were interned with their daughter Janet and her husband Herbert Searl, and two grandchildren.
-Frank C. Miles was born on March 23, 1890 in Meadow Grove, Nebraska and worked as an executive for a public utility in Manila at the time of their internment.
+Frank C. and Mildred Miles were imprisoned at the Santo Tomás Internment Camp in Manila, Philippines for three years and one month.
+They lived in Manila for nearly 25 years, and continued living there after their ordeal.
+They were incarcerated with their daughter Janet and her husband Herbert Searl, and two grandchildren.
+Frank C. Miles was born on March 23, 1890 in Meadow Grove, Nebraska and worked as an executive for a public utility in Manila at the time of their capture.
 He died on October 13, 1974 in San Diego, California.

 The Santo Tomás Internment Camp was created by the Japanese military after occupation of Manila, the capital of the Phillipines.
-It was located on the campus of the University of Santo Tomás in Manila, and housed over 4,000 internees for nearly the entirety of World War II.
+It was located on the campus of the University of Santo Tomás in Manila, and housed over 4,000 prisoners for nearly the entirety of World War II.
 Approximately 3,200 of these were American citizens.
-Living conditions were poor at the start of the internment camp and deteriorated over the course of the war, resulting in 390 total deaths.
+Living conditions were poor at the start and deteriorated over the course of the war, resulting in 390 total deaths.

 Administrative Information